Evergreen Aviation & Space Museum: Financial difficulties

+In July 2016, the space building and waterpark were purchased for $10.9 million by The Falls Event Center, a company owned by Steve Down.
+The deal allowed the museum to pay off its remaining debt.
+Plans at the time called for the construction of an adjacent hotel.
+However, the FBI began investigating Down for fraud in October 2017.
+After two World War II fighter airplanes were sold despite the museum's protests, his companies failed to pay a lease and an additional two aircraft were used as collateral for a loan, the museum sued Down's companies.
+Subsequently, the Falls Event Center filed for bankruptcy.

+Recovery

+In April 2020, after being in official bankruptcy status four times in five years, the museum gained renewed financial stability when The Stoller Group, owner of vineyards in the area and a winery in nearby Dayton, purchased 285 acre of land that included a portion of the museum and the water park; the company immediately started repair and renovation work at the museum and water park, and announced plans to expand the 50 acre vineyard located on the open greenspace of the grounds.

+Facilities

 As of 2019, two exhibit centers are open to the public: The original structure is the aviation center with the Spruce Goose as centerpiece.
 Other aircraft, spanning the entire history of aviation, are arranged in the building, some parked under the wings of the Spruce Goose or suspended from the ceiling.

 The space flight center is in a building the same size as the aviation center.
 Because there are fewer space-related holdings, the center includes a large number of panels and other displays that chronicle the history of space flight.
-Visitors can operate flight simulators for landing the space shuttle as well as for docking a Gemini capsule and performing a moon landing of the Lunar Excursion Module.
+Visitors can operate flight simulators for landing the Space Shuttle as well as for docking a Gemini capsule and performing a Moon landing of the Lunar Excursion Module.
 The building also exhibits overflow holdings from the aviation center, usually the higher-performance jet aircraft.

 Two of the main attractions of the space flight center are a Titan II SLV satellite booster rocket and a SR-71 Blackbird.
 The Titan II sits upright in a specially constructed display extending two stories below the floor, in order to fit the 114 foot tall rocket inside the building.
 The exhibit includes a re-created Titan II SLV Launch Control Room outfitted with actual furnishings and equipment donated from Vandenberg Air Force Base.

-The museum's many volunteers include former aviators who flew the planes on display, actually built space artifacts on display, or were personal eyewitnesses of historical space events.
-Their detailed descriptions and real-life commentary help bring the planes and their days of flight back to life as well as past, current, and future planned space exploration.
-The museum also offers a number of film presentations on the development and use of the aircraft, along with hands-on displays demonstrating various principles of avionics.
+In 2023, the space flight center received an F117 Nighthawk.

 An F-15 Eagle is displayed on a pedestal in front of the former EIA headquarters across the highway from the museum.
 A bronze statue stands by on the pathway between the aviation and space museum.
 Both are marked in Smith's memory.

-A smaller building contains the Evergreen Digital theater featuring a seven-story wide by six-story tall screen and multi-channel surround sound.

-A radio control air flight field is located behind the aviation center
+The Museum's theater, The Aerodrome Giant Screen Theater features 3D movies about flight, space travel, science, and nature.